patarapolw/SimpleNodeJS/README.md

 I use this repo as a note on how I approach Node.js from classical JavaScript (i.e. client-side).

+I have move to TypeScript, at least temporarily, here <https://github.com/patarapolw/SimpleTypeScript>.

 ## Installation

 - Get Node.js from <https://nodejs.org/en/>